mstroz/polite-neptune/style-guide.md

 The HTML blockquote element defines a long block quotation in the HTML document from another source.

->“Creativity is allowing yourself to make mistakes.
+> “Creativity is allowing yourself to make mistakes.
 Design is knowing which ones to keep.” <cite>― Scott Adams</cite>

-A URL for the source of the quotation may be given using the cite attribute, while a text representation of the source can be given using the &lt;cite&gt; element.
+A URL for the source of the quotation may be given using the cite attribute, while a text representation of the source can be given using the <cite> element.

 <hr />